derf/dfatool/README.md

 Once the benchmark is done, the observations can be compressed into a single file by running `.../dfatool/bin/analyze-kconfig.py --export-observations .../my-observations.json.xz --export-observations-only`.
 Depending on the value of the **DFATOOL_KCONF_WITH_CHOICE_NODES** environment variable (see below), `choice` nodes are either treated as enum variables or groups of boolean variables.
 Most approaches in the literature use boolean variables.
+Note that, when working with exported observations, **DFATOOL_KCONF_WITH_CHOICE_NODES** must have the same value in the `--export-observations` call and in subsequent `analyze-kconfig.py` calls using these observations.

 ### Generating Models